 As Halloween approaches, we thought it apt to write a blog about something a little scarier than usual… bad dreams.
 There is a long list of common nightmares but the one that we are most interested in here at the clinic is of course the one concerning teeth.
-Have you ever experienced that terrible moment in a dream when slowly but surely, your teeth start to become loose and fall away?
+Have you ever experienced that terrible moment in a dream when slowly but surely, your teeth fall out?
 If you have never had this nightmare, we hope that you never do- it is terrifying!
-Some dream analysists say that this particular dream indicates an anxiety about control or even a fear of becoming less productive or efficient.
+Some dream analysts say that this particular dream indicates an anxiety about control or even a fear of becoming less productive or efficient.
 Asif would certainly sympathise with a need for control as of course orthodontics is all about control of tooth movement.

 Evidence based interpretation

 Looking up the meanings of dreams can be fun but the downside is that there often isn’t enough scientific evidence to back up dream interpretation, but that may be changing.
 A recent study undertaken at The University of New York gives an insight into the source of nightmares.
 Using rats, scientists found that when given a fright while awake using an ‘unpleasant but harmless’ puff of air as they run through a maze, the area where fear is detected in their brains reactivates when they fall asleep.
 The study, which was published as an article in the New Scientist, also explained that after the rats had explored an environment, the distinct group of neurons which was seen firing in sequence as the animals moved during the day, replayed as they slept.
 These findings add to the well-documented belief that dreams – whether good or bad – are a memory strengthening process.

 But what about my teeth?!